Adiabatic response for Lindblad dynamics: Lindbladians

 \subsection{Dephasing Lindbladians}

-Dephasing Lindbladians are intermediate between the unitary family and Lindbladians with a unique stationary state.
-They are characterized by $\Gamma_\alpha = \Gamma_\alpha(H)$ for some functions $\Gamma_\alpha$.
-In particular, \be \lin(P)=0=i[H,P], \ee where $P$ is a spectral projection for $H$.
+Dephasing Lindbladians are intermediate between Hamiltonians and Lindbladians with a unique stationary state.
+They are characterized \footnote{When $H$ is simple, the characterization can be phrased as a commutation condition $[H,\Gamma_\alpha]=0$.
+The two characterizations differ e.g. in the case $H=\id$ and the choice we make guarantees that dephasing Lindbladian share the stationary states with the Hamiltonian. } by $\Gamma_\alpha = \Gamma_\alpha(H)$ for some functions $\Gamma_\alpha$.
+In particular, \be \lin P=0=i[H,P], \ee where $P$ is a spectral projection for $H$.